MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/crm-page-hosted-control.md

 |height|The height of the hosted control.|

 ### SaveAndClose
- This action saves the dirty data on the [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] form, and closes the hosted control.
+ This action saves the dirty data on the [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] apps form, and closes the hosted control.

 <a name="SaveAll"></a>
 ### SaveAll